Real-world scenarios

 • Use a short challenge TTL (60 s) for unattended kiosks, longer (5 min) for online flows.

-• Cache verification results keyed by token hash, expire on either TTL or a revocation push event.
+• Cache verification results keyed by credential_id hash; expire on TTL or a revocation push event.

-• Map result.error to user-friendly messages — the platform returns codes like Credential revoked, Token expired, Untrusted issuer.
+• Map result.error to friendly messages — the platform returns codes like Credential revoked, KB-JWT audience mismatch, Untrusted issuer, predicate not attested.